abhuse/pytorch-efficientnet/README.md

-# Pytorch EfficientNetV2 EfficientNetV1 with pretrained weights
+# EfficientNetV2 EfficientNetV1 in Pytorch with pretrained weights

 A single-file implementation of EfficientNetV2 and EfficientNetV1 as introduced in:
 [\[Tan & Le 2021\]: EfficientNetV2: Smaller Models and Faster Training](https://arxiv.org/pdf/2104.00298.pdf)